-Fredrick ‘Riki’ hyde-Chambers is the Chairman of the Tibet Society of the UK and Hon President of the Tibet Relief Fund.
+Fredrick ‘Riki’ hyde-Chambers is the former chairman of the Tibet Society of the UK and Hon President of the Tibet Relief Fund.
+He currently serves as a council member.
 He has been involved in the campaign for justice for Tibet all his adult life and has authored three books on Tibet: ‘Lama’ a novel published in seven countries; the ‘Mouse King’ with Yeshe published by Puffin’ ‘Tibetan Folktales’ with Audrey Hyde-Chambers published by Shambhala Publications.
 Professionally, he served for many years as Director of the Industry and Parliamentary Trust, receiving the OBE for services to Industry and Parliament, and is currently the Executive Chairman of Enterprise and Parliamentary Dialogue International which works in countries in transition, with a particular focus on Georgia and Africa.
 He is also Chairman of the Buddhist Chaplaincy Support Group.

 Tsering Tashi is the Vice Chairman of Tibet Society.
 As a former Tibetan civil service official, he has a broad experience having served as the UK-based Representative of His Holiness the Dalai Lama.
 He was also the Press Officer at the Office of HH the Dalai Lama in Dharamsala and Secretary at the Bureau of HH the Dalai Lama in New Delhi.
 He did his Masters in Journalism & Mass Communication in America on a Fulbright Scholarship and was the Editor of Tibetan Bulletin at the Department of Information & International Relations, Central Tibetan Administration in Dharamsala.
 He has also worked in the Bureau du Tibet in Switzerland and whilst in the United States served the Office of Tibet in New York and International Campaign for Tibet in Washington D.C.
 He is currently working in a British Trade Union organisation based in Central London.